Cloud Migration & Strategy

 Discovery and workload inventory

 Enumerate all applications, databases, and dependencies.
-For each workload: document the architecture, performance requirements, dependencies, data sensitivity, compliance obligations, and operational criticality.
-This is the foundation — every migration decision flows from workload knowledge.
+For each workload: architecture, performance requirements, data sensitivity, compliance obligations, and operational criticality.

 Migration classification and business case

 Apply the 6 Rs to each workload.
-Build the migration business case: total cost of ownership comparison between current state and target state, including licensing, operational overhead, and any re-architecture investment.
-This gives leadership a decision framework, not just a migration plan.
+Build a total cost of ownership comparison between current and target state, including licensing, operational overhead, and re-architecture investment.

 Landing zone design

 Design the target cloud environment before migrating anything.
-Account structure, identity federation, network topology (VPCs, subnets, connectivity back to on-premises), security baseline, logging and monitoring foundation.
-Migrating into a poorly designed environment means fixing the foundation after workloads are already running — far more disruptive than designing it right first.
+Account structure, identity federation, network topology, security baseline, logging and monitoring foundation.

 Pilot migration

 Migrate a low-risk workload first to validate the landing zone, migration tooling, and runbook.
-Identify what you didn't anticipate.
-Adjust before migrating critical systems.
 Every migration has surprises — the pilot is how you find them cheaply.

 Wave migration and cutover

-Migrate workloads in dependency-ordered waves.
-For each wave: migration runbook, rollback procedure, cutover plan, and post-migration validation checklist.
-Critical systems have dual-run periods and verified rollback paths before the old environment is decommissioned.
+Migrate workloads in dependency-ordered waves with runbooks, rollback procedures, and post-migration validation.
+Critical systems have dual-run periods before decommission.

 Post-migration optimization

-The first 30-90 days post-migration are when most cost and performance optimization happens — right-sizing instances based on actual observed utilization, purchasing Reserved Instances for stable workloads, enabling auto-scaling.
+The first 30-90 days post-migration are when most optimization happens — right-sizing instances, purchasing Reserved Instances, enabling auto-scaling.
 We stay engaged through this phase.

 What you receive